lalimabhola/Jellyfish-Mania-Game/README.md

 # Jellyfish Mania

 Created in IMM120: Intro to Interactive Computing, where JavaScript was the language in focus

+## Files
+Code folder: contains all JavaScript, HTML, and CSS code
+Images: contains images used to make GIFs in the game

 ## Usage
 Click triangular button on top of screen to run the program.